How to stream Postgres to Typesense

 Basic setup

-Sequin converts Postgres changes and rows into JSON documents and sends them to your Typesense collection.
+Sequin converts Postgres changes and rows into JSON documents and sends them to your Typesense cluster.

-You’ll need to have a Typesense instance running and accessible to Sequin.
+You’ll need to have a Typesense cluster running and accessible to Sequin.
 You can run Typesense locally for development or use a hosted instance.

 If you’re using Sequin Cloud and developing locally, you can use the Sequin CLI’s tunnel command to connect Sequin’s servers to a local Typesense instance.
 So, no need to deploy your Typesense instance just yet!